Philippines' President Rodrigo Duterte announces departure from politics | DW | 02.10.2021

 Duterte's longtime aid and personal assistant Christopher "Bong" Go announced his candidacy for the position of vice president on Saturday, alongside Duterte.

-The party had previously been pushing Go to succeed him as president.
-Some had believed that Duterte would then force Go to resign, leaving him once again as the country's president.
+The party had previously been pushing Go to succeed Duterte as president, amid speculation that Duterte would then force Go to resign, leaving him once again as president.

-Opponents had said they plannned on challenging Duterte's run for vice president in the country's Supreme Court.
+Opponents had said they planned on challenging Duterte's run for vice president in the Philippines' Supreme Court.

-The outgoing president is currently the subject of an investigation by the International Criminal Court over his human rights record during his "war on drugs," that left some 6,000 people dead.
+Duterte is currently the subject of an investigation by the International Criminal Court over his human rights record during his "war on drugs," which left some 6,000 people dead.
 Rights groups estimate that the number could be in the tens of thousands.

-Saturday's surprise announcement opens the way for Duterte's daughter, Sara Duterte-Carpio, to run for the position of president.
+Saturday's surprise announcement could open the way for Duterte's daughter, Sara Duterte-Carpio, to run for president.

-The current mayor of Davao said last month that she was not planning a run for higher office, saying she had agreed with her father that only one of them would run.
-With the elder Duterte now out of the race, some suspect she may take up his mantle.
+The current mayor of Davao had said last month that she was not planning to run for higher office, adding that she had agreed with her father that only one of them would run.

-Antonio La Vina, a professor of law and politics at the Ateneo de Manila University in the Philippine capital, told Reuters that the current president's announcement "allows Sara Duterte to run," but he could not rule out the possibility of the controversial leader changing his mind.
+Antonio La Vina, a professor of law and politics at the Ateneo de Manila University in Manila, told Reuters news agency that the current president's announcement "allows Sara Duterte to run," but he could not rule out the possibility of the controversial leader changing his mind.